-Name of Stakeholder What do they see as main benefits, Implementation/ Compliance costs and risks?
-Do they support or oppose the proposal?
-What amendments do they propose?
-Have these amendments been incorporated in your proposal?
+Name of Stakeholder What do they see as main benefits, Implementation/ Compliance costs Do they support or oppose the What amendments do they propose?
+Have these amendments been incorporated in your proposal? and risks? proposal?
 FARMERS AND SMALL BUSINESS Legislating the Electronic Nicotine and Non-Nicotine Delivery Systems (ENDS & ENNDS) Risk: A possible shutdown of the whole ENDS & ENNDS industry in South Africa.
 There will be a missed opportunity to leverage on the industry's contribution to the harm reduction agenda.
 Oppose ENDS should be regulated through a standard - because the focus is on product quality.
 Not accepted - Standards do not serve the public health agenda, especially on harmful products.
 100% Smoke Free Areas - indoor public places and certain outdoor areas that will be determined Loss in revenue for small businesses.
 This includes the informal hospitality sector, such as thousands of shebeens and taverns.
 Oppose Keep the current 25% Designated Smoking Areas provisions.
 Rather promote consumer and retailer education about the requirements to comply with the law, in the interests of public health.
-Not accepted Ban the sale of cigarettes through vending machines There will be no impact on the Legal Industry.
+25% smoking areas expose workers and non-smokers to second-hand smoke.
+Partially accepted Communication is restricted to avoid misleading descriptors and advertisement.
+The Bill already allows for limited exemption such as Business to Business communication.
+These exemptions are not meant to bypass the Law.
+Ban the sale of cigarettes through vending machines There will be no impact on the Legal Industry.
 The ban on vending machines is supported because it does not have a robust age verification process prior to purchase.
-Support Ban vending machines • Accepted
+Support Ban vending machines Accepted

 Name of What do they see as main benefits, Do they support or What amendments do Have these amendments been Stakeholder Implementation/ Compliance costs oppose the they propose? incorporated in your proposal? and risks? proposal?
 Plain packaging with graphic health warnings/pictorials This will create a loss in excess of R8.5 bn for the Legal Industry alone.
 Investments by legitimate retailers, farmers, and manufacturers will be undermined.
 There will be damage to South Africa's international economic reputation as a safe destination for foreign direct investment and intellectual property rights infringement.
-Oppose Graphic Health Warnings covering 30% of the front on the bottom of the pack; 50% of the back of pack - No Plain Packaging Research demonstrates that large noticeable Health Warnings are more effective. infringement.
-Ban on display at point-of-sale This ban violates fundamental rights of businesses, including the right to freedom of expression and the right to engage in a lawful business by impairing the ability of manufacturers to communicate with adult consumers.
+Oppose Graphic Health Warnings covering 30% of the front on the bottom of the pack; 50% of the back of pack - No Plain Packaging Not accepted.
+Research demonstrates that large noticeable Health Warnings are more effective.
+This ban violates fundamental rights of businesses, including the right to freedom of expression and the right to engage in a lawful business by impairing the ability of manufacturers to communicate with adult consumers.
 Prices would fall and consumption would increase due to commoditization of brands.
 Oppose No Retail Display Ban to be introduced.
 Rather make mandatory inclusion of clear Youth access provision communication at the Point of Sale.
-Not accepted The intention of the Bill is to protect the health of all citizens
+The intention of the Bill is to protect the health of all citizens